Reporting on the president’s acuity: It’s harder than it looks

 Liberal bias?

 One charge leveled at the media is liberal bias.
-Reporters, the accusation goes, refrained from digging too hard into Mr. Biden’s health because of a fear that it could aid in the election of Donald Trump – a point raised by the former Times editor, Ms. Abramson.
+Reporters, the accusation goes, refrained from digging too hard into Mr. Biden’s health because of a fear that it could aid in the election of Mr. Trump – a point raised by the former Times editor, Ms. Abramson.

 When asked whether liberal bias influenced the White House press corps, even subtly, against probing the president’s fitness for the job, the first reporter was adamant: absolutely not.
 “Being able to report on such a significant factor would be a story reporters want to pursue.
 And we have asked questions about his health, wellness, and age for years – and the reports we’ve been given, the comments coming from his team, have countered that.”

-Frustration over the lack of information boiled over this week, causing a CBS News reporter to shout at White House Press Secretary Karine Jean-Pierre at Monday’s briefing for not answering questions about the president’s health and about visitor logs that showed regular visits by a neurologist to the White House.
+Frustration over the lack of information boiled over this week, causing a CBS News reporter to shout at White House press secretary Karine Jean-Pierre at Monday’s briefing for not answering questions about the president’s health and about visitor logs that showed regular visits by a neurologist to the White House.
 Late that night, the White House physician, Dr. Kevin O’Connor, released a statement saying the president had not seen a neurologist “outside of his annual physical,” noting that the neurologist regularly visits the White House Medical Unit in support of active-duty military members assigned to White House operations.

 Despite issues related to his foot, ankle, and spine that affect his gait, the president is a “healthy, active, robust 81-year-old male, who remains fit to successfully execute the duties of the Presidency,” Dr. O’Connor wrote in his Feb.
 28 annual summary this year.
 He has been examined by a neurologist each year of his presidency.
 At his NATO press conference, President Biden reiterated that doctors have not asked him to take another neurological exam but he will if they ask him to.

 Aside from the annual health review, reporters have little else official to go on.
 The longtime White House reporter says that even when Mr. Biden ran for president in 1988, he was then a “mix” of good speeches and goofy statements.
-“Twenty-five years later it was not easy to tell if a garbled statement was the same old Joe or somehow a sign of slippage from age.”
+“Twenty-five years later, it was not easy to tell if a garbled statement was the same old Joe or somehow a sign of slippage from age.”

 Looking back with the benefit of hindsight, the reporter says that 2023 had more instances for concern.
 “But reporters are always wary of getting into psychiatric reporting,” including with members of Congress, the journalist says.
 “It’s not something we feel particularly qualified to write.”